-One of the more perplexing questions you’ll face at some point will revolve around grading cards.
-I won’t get into the specifics of cost (no, you can’t grade cards for free), turnaround time, and process—there are already some really good resources that already exist on such topics.
+One of the more perplexing questions you’ll face in the hobby at some point will revolve around grading cards, and whether or not doing so with PSA is worth it.
+I won’t really get into the specifics of grading costs (no, you can’t grade cards for free), turnaround time, and process—there are already some really good resources that already exist on such topics.

-Thus, grading cards might be worth it when a certain set of conditions is met.
+Thus, grading a card might be worth it when a certain set of conditions is met.
 As you might expect, those conditions depend on your goals as a collector.

 That’s it, seriously!
 I’ll dive into some of those potential conditions below, but really, when it comes to grading cards, it comes down to your personal preference and collecting needs.
 The cost of grading cards is of course a factor as well, but weighs more heavily depending on your ultimate goal.

-I’d say the most popular reason cards are graded these days is because the person holding those cards is trying to increase their value.
+I’d say the most “real” reason that grading is worth it these days is because you want to increase a card’s value.
 Meaning, if you find a fresh Juan Soto rookie card from a pack of 2018 Topps Update, you’ve pulled something quite nice!
 How can you make it even nicer?
 By grading it and receiving a PSA 10 or BGS 9.5.

 For instance, a raw Soto might fetch between $12-$20, but a PSA 10 could up that value to near $90-$100.
 Of course, it costs money to grade the card, and a perfect 10 is never guaranteed (and a PSA 9 version of the same card might only sell for around $30).
 Here are some PSA grading examples.